olgapombo/olgapombo.github.io/onlinetalks.md

 *	**Para uma “Cartografia do Conceito de Criação**, Keynote speaker at the International interdisciplinar colloquium Invention and Imagination, put forward by CHAM (Center of Humanities of the Universidade Nova de Lisboa), Universidade Nova de Lisboa, 14-16 de dezembro de 2023.
 *	 **Interdisciplinarity today.
 Both a fact and a project**, invited speaker at the Special Session “Re-Imagining the Human.
 Ethics, Expression, Interdisciplinary Approaches, and the Evolving Anthropological Landscape”, 25th World Congress of Philosophy, Roma, 1-8 agosto 2024.
 *	 **Alice e a pós-verdade (Alice and the post-truth)**, invited conference at the Faculty of Law, University of Lisbon, 14 March 2025
-*	****, Keynote speaker at the 6º Congresso Internacional de Filosofia, organized by  Sociedade Portuguesa de Filosofia, Faculdade de Letras da Universidade de Lisboa.
-1, 2, 3  September, 2025. (foreseen)
+*	**Aporias do actual conceito de novo**, Keynote speaker at the 6º Congresso Internacional de Filosofia, organized by  Sociedade Portuguesa de Filosofia, Faculdade de Letras da Universidade de Lisboa.
+1 - 3  September, 2025.

 ## Public Talks